lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example1/README.md

 The merging of multiple inventories works as expected for this case.

-When dealing with the combined/merged, it would be helpful/essential to be able to target the sites/networks by groups.
+When dealing with the combined/merged, it would be essential to be able to target the sites/networks by groups.
 While the groups in this example exist for the sites dimension, it does not exist for the networks.

 The [next example](../example2/README.md) will look to solve this.